TheoryInPractice/CONCUSS/README.md

 This means that there are 270 isomorphisms of K3 (a triangle) in the karate network.
 Since the triangle has 3 automorphisms, the karate network has 90 distinct triangles.

+Using bipartite basic pattern:

+	./concuss.py testing/graphs/karate.txt biclique2,2

+Example output:

+	Number of occurrences of H in G: 288

 ## Install and Software Requirements

 CONCUSS requires a 64-bit operating system and Python 2.7.x interpreter (e.g. CPython or PyPy).